FAQ about our German lessons

 3. What happens if I miss a class?

 Unlike larger language institutes where you might no longer be able to follow the course if you miss a class or two, we are happy to see you for 'catch-up' lessons, where you revise what was covered in the lessons you missed.
-These revision sessions are usually one-on-one lessons with us at £70 per hour, but of course it's possible to split the cost with other students if they also missed the class.
+These revision sessions are usually one-on-one lessons with us at £80 per hour, but of course, it's possible to split the cost with other students if they also miss the class.
 After the revision session, you should be able to follow the next group lesson with ease.
 Normally, two group lessons equal one private lesson.

-4. Do you assign homework, and how much time to I need to spend outside of your classes on German?
+4. Do you assign homework, and how much time do I need to spend outside of your classes on German?

 Yes, we are firm believers in homework.
-This might sound old-school, but without regular revision of what we covered in class, your German won't improve as quickly as you might like.
-So you should spend another 90 minutes a week doing your homework and revising vocabulary.
+This might sound old-school, but your German won't improve as quickly as you might like without regular revision of what we covered in class.
+So, you should spend another 90 minutes a week doing your homework and revising vocabulary.

-5. How long does it take to progress from one level to another?
+5. How long does progressing from one level to another take?

 Due to the small size of our German classes, our students progress quickly.
-On average, they move up one level every three months, e.g. from A1.1 to A1.2.
+On average, they move up one level every three months, e.g., from A1.1 to A1.2.
 With most classes being held just once a week, that's very fast.
-However, if students join two or more classes a week even faster progress can be made.
-Check out our new super intensive German courses for more information.
+However, if students join two or more weekly classes, progress can be made faster.
+Check out our new super-intensive German courses for more information.

 6. Do I need to buy a book for my course?

 It depends on the level.
-We usually work with a combination of our own material and texts and exercises from various sources.
-There is no such thing as the perfect text book and there is no material that suits everyone, so this strategy is usually best for students.
+We usually work with a combination of our own material, texts, and exercises from various sources.
+There is no such thing as the perfect textbook, and there is no material that suits everyone, so this strategy is usually best for students.

 7. Is it possible to switch classes?

-Your timetable might have changed and you're hoping to join a class at the same level just on a different day.
+Your timetable might have changed, and you're hoping to join a class at the same level on a different day.
 No problem.
 Provided there is enough space in the other class, it's possible to switch.
 Unlike larger language schools where you automatically move from one level to another, irrespective of your actual progress, we carefully monitor our students' progress and recommend a change of class whenever that's in the interest of our students- either because they picked up the language more quickly than their classmates or because they need more time to digest what they learnt.
-Everyone learns in their own pace and that's how it should be.
+Everyone learns at their own pace, and that's how it should be.

-8. Would I be able to join a class and work with you privately to accelerate my progress?
+8. Can I join a class and work with you privately to accelerate my progress?

 9. Do you offer any German classes near me?

 Yes!
-Prior to the pandemic, we ran German evening classes and weekend German courses in Holborn, South Kensington, Camden, Barbican.
-After the pandemic, we plan to expand and add other locations all over London to our list, while continuing our online group classes for those clients who prefer to learn German online.
+Prior to the pandemic, we ran German evening and weekend courses in Holborn, South Kensington, Camden, and Barbican.
+After the pandemic, we plan to expand and add other locations all over London to our list while continuing our online group classes for clients who prefer to learn German online.

-10. Do students get enough out of your evening German classes after a long day at work?
+10. Do students get enough out of their evening German classes after a long day at work?

-Our teachers are quite engaging and do their best to make our classes as fun and interactive as possible, so the feedback we usually get from clients is that they find it easier than they expected to switch off after work and concentrate on our classes.
-My advice would be: try one class and see for yourself.
+Our teachers are quite engaging and do their best to make our classes as fun and interactive as possible.
+The feedback we usually get from clients is that they find it easier than they expected to switch off after work and concentrate on our classes.
+My advice would be to try one class and see for yourself.

-11. Would I be able to get a certificate at the end of my German course?
+11. Can I get a certificate at the end of my German course?

-While we don't produce certificates, our students perform very well when they sit exams at the Goethe-Institut and other test centres.
-Email us and we are happy to advise.
-Of course, we are happy to produce letters confirming your attendance in class and progress reports.
+While we don't produce certificates, our students perform very well during exams at the Goethe-Institut and other test centres.
+Please email us, and we will be happy to advise.
+Of course, we are glad to produce letters confirming your attendance in class and progress reports.

 12. What payment methods do you accept?